HazemSamir/HazemSamir.github.io/_posts/2016-05-23-linux-boot-process.md

 It's a free software from the GNU project.
 One of its advantages that it reads its configuration from a file-system rather than being embedded with the MBR.
 This allows the configuration file to represented in a human-readable format and to be modified easily by the user in the run time.

-___As a quick note___ there is another type of boot loader like SYSLINUX/ISOLINUX for booting from the FAT file-systems (used in live USBs if you tried it before).
+___As a quick note___ there is another type of boot loaders like SYSLINUX/ISOLINUX which used for booting from the FAT file-systems (and used to boot from live USBs if you tried it before).

 ## What Linux really is?

 Well Linux is actually the name of the kernel (not the whole OS).
-The reset of the programs come from different resources mainly the GNU project so some of people insists on using GNU/Linux naming the whole OS.
+The reset of the programs come from different resources mainly the GNU project so some of people insist on using GNU/Linux naming the whole OS.
 You can find more about [GNU/Linux naming controversy](https://en.wikipedia.org/wiki/GNU/Linux_naming_controversy)

 ## Kernel loading into memory